 Today, virtually all nitride devices on the market are produced by MOCVD.
-While this may be desirable for commercial reasons, MBE has advantages for the metastable cubic phase: the extreme nonequilibrium growth conditions associated with this form of epitaxy include a larger temperature window.
-In particular, the potential for growth at lower temperatures may be superior for future CMOS-compatibility.
-Additional advantages of MBE include the virtual elimination of hexagonal inclusions, and the ability to incorporate more indium into the epilayer; the latter helps to shift emission to longer wavelengths.
+While this may be desirable for commercial reasons, MBE has advantages for the metastable cubic phase: the extreme nonequilibrium

-Figure 2.
-X-ray diffraction of the asymmetric $(\overline{1}\overline{1}3)$ reflection of c-GaN.
-The reciprocal space map reveals a pure cubic phase and a single, partially strained $c-In{0.47}Ga{0.53}N$ layer.
+➤ Figure 2.
+X-ray diffraction of the asymmetric (113) reflection of c-GaN.
+The reciprocal space map reveals a pure cubic phase and a single, partially strained c-In{0.47}Ga{0.53}N layer.
 When we scrutinise the surfaces of our epistructures with atomic force microscopy, we identify atomic steps.
 We view this observation as a hallmark of the great quality of our c-GaN as a template for subsequent growth of c-InGaN.